Recovery effort at collapsed building could end soon | WTOP

 SURFSIDE, Fla.
-(AP) — The recovery efforts for a South Florida condo building that collapsed last month might be coming to an end soon.
+(AP) — Efforts to recover human remains from the debris of a South Florida condo building are nearing an end.

-A judge approved the sale of the oceanfront property on Wednesday, with proceeds intended to benefit victims of the deadly disaster.
-At a hearing, Miami-Dade Circuit Judge Michael Hanzman ordered that the process begin to sell the site of Champlain Towers South, which could fetch $100 million to $110 million according to court records.

-The judge also approved returning $2.4 million in deposits that some Champlain condo owners had already made toward an assessment to pay for $15 million in planned major repairs.
+A county statement late Thursday said the task of identifying victims had become increasingly difficult, relying heavily on the medical examiner’s office and expert technical and scientific work.
+More than 26 million pounds (12 million kilograms) of debris and concrete have been removed as recovery work continues.

-The Surfside collapse has raised alarm and focused scrutiny on other older apartment buildings, including two high-rises in Miami-Dade County that have been evacuated over structural concerns.
-On Thursday, a three-story apartment building in northwestern Miami-Dade was evacuated following a partial roof collapse, officials said.
+The collapse has raised alarm and focused scrutiny on other older apartment buildings.
+Two high-rises in Miami-Dade County have been evacuated over structural concerns.
+On Thursday, another building, with three stories of apartments in northwestern Miami-Dade, was evacuated following a partial roof collapse.

-No injuries were immediately reported.
-Miami-Dade firefighters responded and were checking the roof and clearing the building.
+“All residents have been evacuated & @RedCross is assisting the families,” Miami-Dade Mayor Daniella Levine Cava tweeted.

 Helicopter footage from WSVN showed that a long section of roof overhang had fallen off one side of the complex to the ground below.
 The roof didn’t appear to have collapsed into any units.
 Fire rescue spokesperson Erika Benitez confirmed that the damage was limited to the building’s exterior.